MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/README.md

  with their total wage.
 4. Use a SQL query to list the full name of all members of staff whose wage is over £200.

-The table called Table3 stores the details of students and the marks they achieved in monthly tests (each test was out of 16 marks).

 ## Table: Table3